jfoechsler/ansible-homelab/README.md

 Local resolution override on server is added using our Dnsmasq instance.

-Dnsmasq uses public DNS servers from list variable `dns_public` for resolution instead of default auto-detection which would cause unnecessary extra steps to get public DNS via local `systemd-resolved`.
+Dnsmasq uses public DNS servers from list variable `router_features.dns.public` for resolution instead of default auto-detection which would cause unnecessary extra steps to get public DNS via local `systemd-resolved`.

 Dnsmasq drop-in configuration can be added by `containers` items using `dnsmasq_templates` item to render jinja2 templated